-Critical Reasoning questions are similar to Reading Competency questions where a passage (not more than 150 words) is asked and 2-3 questions are asked based on the passage.
-These questions test the candidate’s ability to effectively arrive at the correct answer.
+Critical Reasoning questions for CAT are similar to Reading Competency questions, where a passage (not more than 150 words) is asked, and 2-3 questions are asked based on the passage.
+These questions test candidates’ ability to effectively arrive at the correct answer.

-Let’s Look at Some of The Frequently Asked Critical Reasoning Questions:
+Let’s Look at Some of the Frequently Asked CAT Critical Reasoning Questions

 Directions for questions 1-25: Each question has a small passage followed by a question.
 Choose the best answer from the five options given after each question.

 - Which of the following best completes the passage below?
 In a survey of job applicants, two-fifths admitted to being at least a little dishonest.
 However, the survey may underestimate the proportion of job applicants who are dishonest because____.